Safety Information – Environmental Protection

 7.1.4 Lighting, Computers, and Monitors

 West Virginia’s Universal Waste rules regulate the disposal of computers, video monitors, televisions, and fluorescent lights.
-Facilities Management coordinates the disposal of all fluorescent light tubes at MU unless they are broken.
+Facilities Management coordinates the disposal of all fluorescent light tubes at Marshall University unless they are broken.
 Broken fluorescent light tubes are disposed of as hazardous waste through OSHS.
 Contact Central Stores for disposal of all fluorescent light tubes, computers, video monitors, and televisions.
 Computers without batteries or monitors may also be disposed as scrap metal by contacting the Facilities Grounds Department.

 7.1.5 Laboratory Waste

-There are a number of waste streams generated in laboratories at MU including medical waste, hazardous waste, liquid industrial waste, broken glassware, empty containers, chemical spill cleanup debris, and disposable supplies.
+There are a number of waste streams generated in laboratories at Marshall University including medical waste, hazardous waste, liquid industrial waste, broken glassware, empty containers, chemical spill cleanup debris, and disposable supplies.
 Prior approval must be obtained from OSHS before any laboratory waste may be drain disposed or placed in waste baskets or outdoor receptacles, except for office-type wastes.
 The rules and regulations affecting the collection, storage, and disposal of laboratory wastes are too extensive and complex to summarize in this document.
 Prior to generating chemical wastes, contact OSHS for information and assistance in identifying and classifying laboratory waste streams for disposal and to ensure compliance with applicable regulations.
 Once appropriate waste collection procedures have been implemented, a waste chemical may be disposed by submitting a completed collection request form available from OSHS.
 OSHS will pick up the waste, place it in temporary storage, and then arrange for its disposal.
 The generating department is responsible for all charges and fees related to the disposal of its laboratory waste including chemical analysis of unknowns and special handling for chemicals that are, or are suspected to be, explosion hazards.
 The latter can be very expensive and easily avoided through proper labeling and management of chemicals that become unstable after opening or exposure to certain conditions.
 Waste disposal costs vary widely depending on the quantity and type of waste as well as the type of collection container used.
 It is highly recommended that OSHS be contacted during the project planning stage to discuss waste minimization and disposal options.
-The MU policy on laboratory waste minimization can be found in section 3.4.
+The Marshall policy on laboratory waste minimization can be found in section 3.4.
 Broken glass must be collected in a designated broken glass container and empty reagent container labels should be defaced prior to disposal in the regular trash.

 7.1.6 Non-Laboratory Chemical Waste